ICRAR’s research staff form the backbone of our activities in astronomy, engineering and data intensive astronomy.

 P: 08 9266 9474

-Worked at Perth Observatory from 1996-2013 – automated the 61cm telescope there, built a CCD camera, and helped set up an automated supernova search.
-Worked with the PLANET and MiNDSTEp gravitational microlensing groups hunting for extrasolar planets.
-Started working on Monitor and Control software for the Murchison Widefield Array in 2008, and moved to Curtin in 2013.
+My honours and PhD projects for UWA were mostly spent at Perth Observatory – I helped automate the 61cm telescope there, built the first digital camera in WA, and helped set up an automated supernova search.
+I then worked at Perth Observatory as a staff member from 1996-2013.
+My research there involved working with the PLANET and MiNDSTEp gravitational microlensing groups hunting for extrasolar planets.
+I started working on Monitor and Control software for the Murchison Widefield Array in 2008, and moved to Curtin in 2013, where I work as an instrumentation engineer, on the MWA and other projects.

 -Physical processes that govern how galaxies form stars, grow supermassive black holes and evolve